 In most cases, content spoofing involves modifying information and links in a legitimate website.
 When you look at the location bar, you’ll see what looks like the right URL, but the user will have altered the page.
 When you enter your sensitive information into what seems like a legitimate form, that information will be collected for identity theft or some other fraudulent purpose.

 The Dangers of Content Spoofing

-Content spoofing isn’t one of the more well-known malicious activities, but there’s no shortage of candidates for people who want to engage in it.
+Unlike email spoofing, content spoofing isn’t one of the more well-known malicious activities.
+When it comes to email phishing attacks like BEC (Business Email Compromise), the attacker would usually impersonate high-level employees of a company, or even an outside vendor sometimes, in order to lure people in on the basis of misplaced trust (you can head to https://abnormalsecurity.com/blog/what-is-business-email-compromise for more information on BEC).
+However, that doesn’t mean that there’s any shortage of candidates for people who want to engage in content spoofing.
 In fact, a recent study by WhiteHat security tested 15,000 websites and found that 86% had at least one serious vulnerability that could be exploited by hackers, and content spoofing would have been possible in over half of those sites.